 Finding the perfect ski town can be a challenge.
 Proximity to the right ski resort is key, but it also should have enough amenities to find things to do off the slopes.
 Most skiers and snowboarders enjoy their downtime exploring local dining, shops, and activities.
 These top ski towns in Vermont combine plenty of activities with plenty of charm to make a ski vacation feel like a unique experience.

-Here are the best ski towns in Vermont, in no particular order:
+Here are the top ski towns in Vermont to live and visit, in no particular order:

 In the east, it’s hard to find a better, more well-known ski town than Stowe, Vermont.
 Not only is it close to one of the most popular ski areas in the state, Stowe Mountain Resort, but it’s also not far from Smuggler’s Notch Resort.

-With a population of 600 residents in 2020, one benefit to visiting Stowe is the sheer number of amenities.
+With a population of around 5,000 residents in 2020, one benefit to visiting Stowe is the sheer number of amenities.
 There are plenty of dining and lodging options, plus it also offers art, entertainment, and lots of outdoor recreation.

 Throughout the warmer months, visitors can spend their time mountain biking, hiking, zip-lining, or visiting local museums.
 During the winter visitors experience some interesting and unique recreational activities.
 Like most ski areas, the area has snowshoeing and snowmobiling in addition to alpine skiing.
 Near Stowe, they can also enjoy fat biking, ice climbing, and dog sledding.